SaxyPandaBear/TwitchSongRequests/README.md

 1. If you are pretty sure you didn't mess anything up, make an issue [here](https://github.com/SaxyPandaBear/TwitchSongRequests/issues/new?assignees=&labels=bug&template=User-Bug-Report.yml&title=%5BBug%5D%3A+%5BDescribe+the+issue%5D)
 1. If you want to allow your viewers to submit song requests for [explicit songs](https://support.spotify.com/us/article/explicit-content/), you have to opt in to this by updating your [preferences](https://twitchsongrequests-production.up.railway.app/preferences)
 1. If you want to limit the length of the songs chatters can submit, specify the max song length in seconds in your [preferences](https://twitchsongrequests-production.up.railway.app/preferences).
 Any value less than or equal to zero means any song length is allowed
+1. If you want to display your song queue (current playing, and next two songs) on your stream, use the link shown on the page for the OBS browser source.
+Feel free to override the CSS with your own custom CSS to make it your own.
+The page auto refreshes every 10 seconds.

 ## Demo
 [![Demo](https://img.youtube.com/vi/Oz5Zs8mVDRY/hqdefault.jpg)](https://youtu.be/Oz5Zs8mVDRY)